CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/index.rst

 Hint: If there is uncertainty about some of the edge points in the candidate set being viable options, then **minimax** would be preferred.
 If the goal is to place points throughout the input space with them going right to the edges, than **maximin** would be preferred.
 Note, that creating the designs is relatively easy, so it may be helpful to try both approaches to examine them and then choose which is preferred.

-8. The next choice to be made falls under **Design Specification**, when the experimenter can select the sizes of designs to be created.
+8. The next choice to be made falls under **Design Specification**, where the experimenter can select the sizes of designs to be created.
 The **Min Design Size** specifies the smallest design size to be created.
 Note that the default value is set at **2**, which would lead to choosing the best two design runs from the candidate set to fill the space (after taking into account any historical data that have already been gathered).
 The **Max Design Size** specifies the largest design size to be created.
 The default value is set at **8**, which means that if this combination were used, designs would be created of size 2, 3, 4, 5, 6, 7 and 8.
 Hence, it may be prudent to select a relatively small range of values to expedite the creation of the designs, as each of these choices triggers a separate optimization search.
 In the figure above, the **Min Design Size** has been changed to 4, so that only the designs of size 4, 5, 6, 7 and 8 will be created.

 9. Next, there are options for the columns of the candidate set to be used for the construction of the design.
 Under **Include?** in the box on the right hand side, the experimenter has the option of whether particular columns should be included in the space-filling design search.
 Unclick a box, if a particular column should not be included in the search.